rapidspeciation/Shiny_Ikiam_Database_Manager/DEPLOYMENT.md

 ## 4) Run the Database Manager container

-Map host **8081 → container 8080**; bind-mount the repo so code + the two JSON files are visible inside the container at `/srv/shiny-server`.
+Map **host 8081 → container 8080** and live-mount the repo so app code + JSON files are visible inside the container:

 ```bash
 docker run -d -p 8081:8080 \